bazookanu/kanud.github.io/_posts/2013-03-03-d3js-hack-how-does-the-bits-goa-09-network-look.md

 ---
 layout: post
-title: d3.js Hack: How Does the BITS Goa '09 Network Look?
+title: "d3.js Hack: How Does the BITS Goa '09 Network Look?"
 ---
 <em ><strong >It looks like shit</strong></em>:?<a href="http://tvamev.in/index.htm" >http://tvamev.in/index.htm</a>?(Super slow+ CPU intensive, click with caution)